-Imagine that there is a problem at the very beginning of the concert but the problem is solved and you had a great time.
+Imagine there was trouble at the beginning of the concert, but then everything went well and you had a great time.

-So why do we tell different stories in the same situation?
+So why do we tell different stories in two equivalent situations?

-In the first case, while having a positive process, a bad situation added on remains in our memory since it is the end of that story.
+In the first case, while we are already experiencing a positive process, the negative situation added later remains in our minds.
+That's why we do the closing badly.

-In the second case, since we experience a bad process, the positive situation added on, brings us to a better position and we left the concert with a better memory.
-Not very rational, right?
+In the second case, since we are already in a negative state, the added positive situation puts us in a better position.
+That's why we feel good.
+Not very rational, is it?

 “We are not thinking machines that feel; we are feeling machines that think.”